TimDaub/mmsSpinner/README.md

 * `height` and `width` parameters should always be specified, as they will other wise return default values
 * The `spinner-key` attribute must be specified as otherwise the spinner will not be usable
+* The `color` attribute you're setting is actually the border color.
+It will default to black
 * A working demo can be found in the demo folder